SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 #### TRIGGER

 If an ability requires a triggered action or a free triggered action to use, a "Trigger" entry is part of the ability.
-For example, the trigger for the [[Tactician|tactician]]’s [[Parry]] ability is: “A creature makes a Weapon attack against the target.”
+For example, the trigger for the tactician’s Parry ability is: “A creature makes a Weapon attack against the target.”

 ### DISTANCE